Teeshtastic/Lighthouse_Project_1/README.md

 # Final-Project-Transforming-and-Analyzing-Data-with-SQL

 ## Project/Goals
-The primary goal of this project is to develop proficiency in data analysis by working with a large dataset from five disparate CSV files.
-These files exhibit significant inconsistencies and formatting challenges.
-The project focuses on mastering the tools and processes for data-driven decision-making: version control with GitHub, data warehousing in PostgreSQL, data cleaning and transformation, and the application of structured data views to uncover valuable insights.
+The primary goal of this project is to develop proficiency in data analysis by working with a large dataset from five different CSV files.
+These files have significant inconsistencies, missing data, and formatting challenges.
+The project focuses on the tools and processes for data-driven decision-making: version control with GitHub, importing data into PostgreSQL, data cleaning and transformation, and the application of structured data views to make insights about the dataset.

 ## Process
 **Step 1**- Import csv files into tables in PostgreSQL as text only fields with no keys or constraints.
 I've learned in a very slow fashion how important lowercase column names are when importing.
-**Step 2**- Look for keys that could be used to link tables and identify primary keys for each table.
+**Step 2**- Look for keys that could be used to link tables and identify primary keys and foreign keys for each table as necessary.
 **Step 3**- Generate an ERD and read the questions to determine which table the information that I'd need would be located; in this case all_sessions.
 **Step 4** Given how important it is to not alter original data, I decided to create a cleaned view with only the columns that I actually needed information from that I could base my queries off of.
 I then determined the required data types for fields that would have functions performed on them and altered null fields or those with missing information to suit my needs.
 **Step 5**- Answered questions 1-5 using my cleaned view.